data-forge/data-forge-plot/README.md

     const dataForge = require('data-forge');
-    require('data-forge-fs'); // Extends Data-Forge with 'readFile' function. require('data-forge-plot'); // Extends Data-Forge with the 'plot' function.
+    require('data-forge-fs'); // Extends Data-Forge with 'readFile' function. require('data-forge-plot'); // Extends Data-Forge with the 'plot' function. require('@data-forge-plot/render'); // Extends Data-Forge Plot with the 'renderImage' function.
 ```

 ### Rendering a chart from a CSV file to an image file